The best electric scooters in 2024

 Electric scooters have become a huge part of our lives because they're so convenient; they make it a lot easier to get to work, school, or anywhere else we want to go.
 But which is the best electric scooter for you?

-After testing dozens of scooters, ranging from less than $200 to more than $1,500, I think the best electric scooter is the NIU KQi Air.
-It's very light, has a great range and power, and has antitheft features.
+After testing dozens of scooters for more than five years, ranging from models that cost less than $200 to ones that cost more than $1,500, I think the best electric scooter is the NIU KQi Air.
+It's very light — around 26 pounds — has a great range and power, and has antitheft features.
 It's not the most powerful scooter around, but it's more than enough for most people.

 As part of our evaluations, I've ridden electric scooters for hundreds of miles, taken them up and down hills, on subways and trains, through cities and suburbs, to see how well they perform in a variety of conditions.
 Whether you need a scooter to get back and forth to school or work, a scooter that can go the distance, or a scooter that can help you haul groceries from the store, we have a pick for you.
 Below are our top choices for the best electric scooters for all types of rider needs, wants, and budgets.